The Classical World and Spinor Formalisms of General Relativity: INTRODUCTION

-In the $\gamma\varepsilon$-formalisms, the specification of spin-affinity patterns rests upon the geometric properties of the usual world-affine connexions and the implementation of a requirement which ultimately amounts to taking any Hermitian connecting objects as covariantly constant entities.
-The procedures for building up any suitable spin connexion produce a pair of conjugate contracted spin-affine structures that carry two world-covariant quantities having different spin characters.
-One of these quantities appears as a world vector that eventually undergoes a local gauge transformation.
-It is identified with an affine electromagnetic potential that satisfies the Weyl principle, and essentially provides the imaginary parts of the contracted structures.
-Its physical significance depends only upon the selection of covariant derivatives for the individual $\gamma$-metric spinors.
+Within the $\gamma \varepsilon $-framework, the specification of spin-affinity patterns rests upon both the geometric properties of the usual world-affine connexions and the implementation of a strong requirement which amounts to taking any Hermitian connecting objects as covariantly constant entities.
+Hence, a spinor version of the world metric compatibility condition comes about, thereby stating that covariant differentials of any outer product that consists of the coupling of two conjugate metric spinors for either formalism must be taken to vanish.
+The procedures for building up any suitable spin connexion yield a pair of conjugate contracted spin-affine structures which carry two world-covariant quantities having different spin characters.
+One of these quantities appears as a world vector that undergoes a local gauge transformation in a spin space.
+It is identified with a geometric electromagnetic potential that satisfies the gauge principle, and likewise provides the imaginary parts of the contracted structures.
+Its physical significance depends only upon the selection of covariant derivatives for the individual $\gamma $-metric spinors [5].
 The other quantity emerges as the common real part of the contracted structures.
-In the $\gamma$-formalism, it is expressed up to a conventional sign as the partial derivative of the logarithm of the absolute value of an adequate metric function.
-Moreover, there are some particular cases in which it can be written out as an inhomogeneous spacetime contribution that allows a formal recovery of the covariance of the contracted structures for the $\gamma$-formalism [7].
-The treatment of such cases brings forth world-spin affine connexions that are involved in the geometric structure of a well-known class of conformally flat spacetimes [8, 9].
-In both formalisms, the $\varepsilon$-metric spinors are chosen at the outset as covariantly constant objects.
-In fact, this choice comes into play without affecting at all the physical characterization of any affine electromagnetic potentials.
-However, no metric relationship that involves the real part of a contracted spin-affine structure for the $\varepsilon$-formalism comes about.
-It appears that the rules for computing covariant derivatives of spin densities in either formalism are fixed in terms of spin-affine configurations which arise out of invoking the covariant constancy of the $\varepsilon$-metric spinors.
-Any such spin-affine computational devices are constituted by complex world-covariant prescriptions that emerge in this way.
+In the $\gamma $-formalism, it must be expressed as the partial derivative of the logarithm of a covariantly constant real spin-scalar density that bears a spacetime-metric character.
+There are some particular cases where it becomes reexpressible in terms of a gauge-invariant world density that formally allows the recovery of the world covariance of the pertinent affine structures.
+It can be shown [9] that the treatment of such cases brings forth world-spin affine connexions that are involved in the geometric structure of a well-known class of conformally flat spacetimes.
+Nevertheless, no spacetime relationship carrying the real part of a contracted spin-affine structure for the $\varepsilon $-formalism does really arise.
+The metric spinors for the $\varepsilon $-formalism are chosen at the outset as covariantly constant objects in both the formalisms.
+In fact, this choice comes into play without affecting at all the physical specification of any affine electromagnetic potentials.
+Combining it with the covariant constancy of the spin density which enters the real part of a contracted $\gamma $-affinity, implies that all the $\varepsilon $ -connecting objects must bear covariant constancy in either formalism [10].
+The rules for computing covariant derivatives of spin densities in either formalism are fixed in terms of spin-affine prescriptions which arise directly from invoking the covariant constancy of the $\varepsilon $-metric spinors.
+Such computational devices are thus constituted by world-vector configurations which effectively emerge from contracted spin affinities.